molloy-lab/ck-phylo-workshop/day1/activityC.md

 </p>

 We will focus on heursitics for the Maximum Quartet Support Species Tree (MQSST) problem, which seeks a tree to maximize the number of quartets shared between it and the input gene trees.
-The optimal solution to MQSST is a consistent estimator under the MSC [[Mirarab *et al.,* 2014]](https://doi.org/10.1093/bioinformatics/btu462), and many heursitics have been developed..
+There are several benefits to quartet-based gene tree summary methods: (1) optimal solution to MQSST is a consistent estimator under the MSC [[Mirarab *et al.,* 2014]](https://doi.org/10.1093/bioinformatics/btu462), (2) they work on unrooted gene trees (so you don't have to root them0, and many fast and accurate heursitics have been developed.

-The most popular heuristic, ASTRAL, has had several versions since it was introduced in 2015 [(Mirarb *et al.*, 2014)](https://doi.org/10.1093/bioinformatics/btu462).
+The most popular heuristic, ASTRAL, has had several versions since it was introduced in 2014.
 The lastest version, also called [ASTER](https://github.com/chaoszhang/ASTER/), uses a different algorithm that may be more robust to missing data.
 Recently, we introduced a new heuristic to MQSST, called [TREE-QMC](https://github.com/molloy-lab/TREE-QMC).
 TREE-QMC enables the divide-and-conquer algorithmic framework proposed by [Snir and Rao (2010)](https://doi.org/10.1109/tcbb.2008.133) to run directly on the input gene trees (rather than extracted quartets), enabling it scale to large data sets without subsampling quartets.